Brussels South Charleroi Airport: Bus

-There are several shuttles to different cities in the neighbouring countries (Luxembourg, Metz, Thionville, Lille) plus a regular coach service that runs from the airport to Brussels-South railway station.
-Also, a special bus (Airport Express – A) operates from the airport to Charleroi-South railway station.
+There are several shuttles to different cities in the neighbouring countries including Luxembourg, and French cities such as Lille, plus a regular coach service that runs from the airport to Brussels-Central railway station.
+Also, a special bus (Airport Express – A) operates from the airport to Charleroi-Central railway station.
 A combined bus and train ticket to any other Belgian railway station can be bought in the terminal.
+A continuous shuttle bus service links Brussels (Brussels-Midi station) with Charleroi Airport.
+The buses run every approximately 30 minutes throughout the day, with schedules adapted to flight times.
+Fares start at €13.50 per person, and tickets can be purchased online on the Flibco website.